 Rubinstein-Taybi syndrome is a condition characterized by short stature, moderate to severe intellectual disability, distinctive facial features, and broad thumbs and first toes.
 Additional features of the disorder can include eye abnormalities, heart and kidney defects, dental problems, and obesity.
 These signs and symptoms vary among affected individuals.
-People with this condition have an increased risk of developing noncancerous and cancerous tumors, including certain kinds of brain tumors.
-Cancer of blood-forming tissue (leukemia) also occurs more frequently in people with Rubinstein-Taybi syndrome.
+People with this condition have an increased risk of developing particular types of noncancerous brain and skin tumors.

-This condition is uncommon; it occurs in an estimated 1 in 100,000 to 125,000 newborns.
+Rubinstein-Taybi syndrome is uncommon; it occurs in an estimated 1 in 100,000 to 125,000 newborns.

 This condition is considered to have an autosomal dominant pattern of inheritance, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 Most cases result from new mutations in the gene and occur in people with no history of the disorder in their family.